CoreSpeed-io/zypher-agent/README.md

 pnpm start
 ```

-Example commands:
+The agent operates on files in the current working directory.
+For example:
 ```
-🔧 Enter your task: Create a new file called utils.ts with a date formatting function
+🔧 Enter your task: Create a new file called utils.ts in the current directory

-🔧 Enter your task: Add error handling to the main function in src/index.ts
+🔧 Enter your task: Add error handling to ./src/index.ts

-🔧 Enter your task: Search for all API endpoint implementations
+🔧 Enter your task: Search for API endpoints in this codebase
 ```

 ## Development